 Winton has been a resident for over 40 years.
 She is a 1996 graduate of Taylor Center High School and a graduate of Eastern Michigan University with a Bachelor degree in Business Management.

 She currently serves as the chief human resources officer at a non-profit agency that serves seniors. and has over 20 years of experience in HR and business administration.
 She priorities include a fiscally sound budget, public safety, infrastructure improvements and parks and recreation.

-She is married to husband Eric and mom to Faith and Skylar.
+She is mom to Faith and Skylar.
 During her free time, she enjoys volunteering, attending amusement parks and bowling.

 - Taylor City Councilwoman since February of 2019

 - Senior Professional in Human Resources (SPHR) 2019-current